Studio Ghibli

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'List species' with a specific verb and resource, differentiating from the sibling 'species_one' which likely retrieves a single species.
+Description 'List species.' clearly states the action (list) and resource (species).
+However, it does not distinguish from sibling tool 'species_one', which likely retrieves a single species.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.